-The signal of the diffuse cosmic electrons is determined from the Hadronness parameter distribution (the result of the RF).
-In the distribution of the Hadronness the diffuse electron signal peaks around Hadronness = 0 (electron-like), while the hadronic background around Hadronness = 1 (hadron-like).
+The signal of the diffuse cosmic electrons is determined in the phase space of the Hadronness parameter (the result of the RF).
+In the distribution of the Hadronness the diffuse electron signal peaks around Hadronness = 0, while the hadronic background around Hadronness = 1.
 In order to determine the electron spectrum, the following procedure is applied:

-- 1. Apply selection cuts. - Determine the Hadronness distribution for data and background, define a signal region and normalize the two distributions by the number of events in an optimized non signal region. - 3.
-Count events in the signal region $(N{on})$ . - 4.
-Count background events in the signal region $(N{bq})$ . - 5.
+- 1. Apply selection cuts. - 2.
+Determine the Hadronness distribution for data and background, define a signal region and normalize the two distributions by the number of events in an optimized non signal region. - 3.
+Count events in the signal region (N{on}) . - 4.
+Count background events in the signal region (N{bq}) . - 5.
 Determine the number of excess in the signal region $(N{excess} = N{on} N{bg}).$ - 6.
-Determine the effective observation time, effective angular acceptance and finally the energy spectrum.
+Determine the effective observation time, effective acceptance and finally the energy spectrum.

-Selection cuts are applied in order to reject part of the background.
-The Impact is selected to be within 10 and 300 m referred to both telescopes.
+Selection cuts are applied in order to rejected part of the background.
+The Impact is selected to be within 10 and 300 m referred to both telescopes, for MAGIC-I Size > 100 phes and MAGIC-II Size > 200 phes.
 The signal region, by means of a cut in the Hadronness parameter, is chosen by requiring an acceptance for MC electrons of 60%.
 The background distribution is determined through MC proton simulations.
-We underline that by now we limited the production with only proton events.
+We underline that by now we limited ourselves in the production of only proton events.
 This choice is motivated by the fact that protons constitute by far the major component of the total CR spectrum (followed by Helium).
-On the other hand, we mention that a faulty description of the background may alter our results considerably.
-This is made even more complicated by the fact that hadronic interactions are difficult to simulate with high precision: many types of interactions compete, and not all details of cross sections are known, particularly at high energies [11].
-The hadronic showers have been simulated with CORSIKA [12], using the FLUKA model [13] for the low energies, in combination with the QGSJet-II [14] interaction model for the high energies.
-MC proton events have been simulated in a Zenith angle range between $5^{\circ}$ and $30^{\circ}$ with a maximum Impact parameter of 1.2 km in a solid angle of 0.034 sr. Since the MC proton simulations have been performed with a different energy spectrum of $E^{\Gamma{sim}}$ (with $\Gamma{sim}$ = -2.0 or -1.78) compared to the real cosmic-ray spectrum of $E^{\Gamma{real}}$ , the Hadronness distribution was corrected.
-Thus, to each event i of the Hadronness distribution a weight factor of $w_i = E{true}^{(\Gamma{real} - \Gamma{sim})}$ is assigned; $E{true}$ is the simulated energy.
-In this case, while the uncertainties on the ON data are computed according to the Poisson statistic, the uncertainties on the MC protons are defined as $\Delta N{pr} = \sqrt{\sum_i w_i^2}$ , the square root of the sum of the weights in the considered bins of the Hadronness distribution.
-The normalization factor $\alpha = \frac{n{on}}{n{pr}}$ is the ratio between the numbers of ON and MC proton events in the non-signal region which implies $N{bg} = \alpha N{pr}$ .
-The significance of the excess is defined as:
+On the other hand, we mention that a faulty description of the background may alter our results consistenly.
+This is made even more complicate by the fact that hadronic interactions are difficult to simulate with high precision: many types of interactions compete, and not all details of cross sections are known, particularly at high energies [10].
+The hadronic showers have been simulated with CORSIKA [11], using the FLUKA model [12] for the low energies, in combination with the QGSJet-II [13] interaction model for the high energies.
+MC proton events have been simulated in a Zenith angle range between 5° and 30° with a maximum Impact parameter of 1.2 km in a solid angle of 0.034 sr. Since the MC proton simulations have been performed with a different energy spectrum1 of $E^{\Gamma{sim}}$ (with Γ{sim} = -2.0 or -1.78) compared to the real cosmic-ray spectrum of $E^{\Gamma{real}}$, the Hadronness distribution has to be corrected.
+Thus, to each event i of the Hadronness distribution a weight factor of $w_i = E{true}^{(\Gamma{real} - \Gamma{sim})}$ is assigned;

-1. to increase the statistics at high energy.
+^{1.} to increase the statistics at high energy.